akshitgaur2005/project-devShells/README.md

 ### Flakes

 Flakes are an *experimental* feature of Nix, though do not let the name fool you.
 Flakes have been a part of Nix for many years now and are one of the principal components that make it great.
 Flakes allow us to have Lock files allowing true reproducibilty!

+### This Project

+This project is just an implementation of the technologies described above, namely, Nix, Flakes and pdm (for python).
+I could not find any elegant solution to managing python environments even after searching for 3 days, poetry2nix and dream2nix approach gave so many errors that I could hardly count, so began this humble script!